Basin Cove Primitive Campsite

 Directions

-Easiest access is via Grassy Gap Fire Road from Longbottom Road.
-From the Blue Ridge Parkway, head south on NC 18 for 6.2 miles, turn left on Longbottom Road and continue 6.4 miles to a small bridge with marker signs.
-Parking area is beside the bridge at 36.3752, -81.1447.
-Trailhead is across the road at the gated fire road.
-Alternative parking areas along the Blue Ridge Parkway include Bluff Mountain Overlook (MP 243.4), Basin Cove Overlook (MP 244), Grassy Gap Fire Road (MP 243.9), and Doughton Park Picnic Area (MP 241).
-Trails descend 1,500 feet from the parkway to the campground.
+Grassy Gap Fire Road from Longbottom Road is the shortest and easiest route.
+From the Blue Ridge Parkway, head south on NC 18 for 6.2 miles, turn left on Longbottom Road and continue 6.4 miles to the small bridge with black and yellow marker signs.
+Parking is beside the bridge at elevation 1,440 feet.
+The trailhead is across the road from the parking area at a gated road.
+Alternative parkway trailheads include Bluff Mountain Overlook (MP 243.4), Basin Cove Overlook (MP 244), and Grassy Gap Fire Road (MP 243.9).

 Amenities